 It’s not just for Buddhists.
 The Buddhists don't own this truth.
 It’s for any human being desiring to “wake up,” to become more aware, to perceive a clearer picture of reality.

 Zen Buddhism, for some, or many, has become a religion, but, from the beginning, it was not meant to be so.
 The good things of Zen are just part of skillful living.
 We could say the same for Christianity, or virtually every religion.

 Editor's note: Here’s the “Idiot’s Guide To Starting A Religion.”
 You find someone who’s had a mystical experience; that is, an authentic metaphysical encounter with a Higher Power.
-The newly-minted oracle/saint/shaman has had a vision, dream, or visitation, and is overwhelmed by it and cannot adequately describe.
+The newly-minted oracle/saint/shaman/seer has had a vision, dream, or visitation, and is overwhelmed by such and cannot adequately describe.
 The awakened person is typically not interested in starting a structured religious organization.
-He or she now knows too much to be overly concerned with arrogating high-profile titles, like Harry HeadCheeze, HeadHoncho, High WaterBuffalo, Grand Poobah, but you get the idea; neither is the accumulation of mammon and expensive toys of much interest.
+He or she now knows too much to be overly concerned with arrogating to himself high-profile titles, like Harry HeadCheeze, HeadHoncho, High WaterBuffalo, Grand Poobah, or the like - but you get the idea; neither is the accumulation of mammon and expensive toys of much interest.
 While followers may pursue, and a certain amount of instruction may ensue, the clear-eyed one realizes too well that you cannot “bottle and sell” this other-worldly experience; a bone fide revelation is non-transferable.
 It’s for the original recipient alone, requiring others to seek for their own, which becomes the essence of the mystic's message.
 Also, more than likely, the percipient will classify the mystical experience not as something out in left field, something abnormal, but something part and parcel of normal human evolution, a normal way of living one's eternal life.
 As such, far from claiming to be superior, the sighted-one will insist that he or she is quite ordinary; if anything, one born out of time in order to point the way for others.
-In this manner, the experiencer is likely to refer to the divine insights as part of a “way,” or a “path,” or a mode of living.
+In this manner, the experiencer is likely to refer to the divine insights as part of a “way,” or “path,” or mode of living.
 And this is why both Zen and early Christianity were labeled as “The Way.”